When a tenant or landlord breaches the Residential Tenancies Act 1986 (the Act), it is important to understand what you can do to put it right.

 - evade the requirements of the Act.

-Below are some examples of clauses that would not be enforceable.
+Below are some examples of conditions that would not be enforceable.

 REASON WHY |